jaegeral/osint-timelines/README.md

 It is also recommended to provide a source field which contains the link to the source of the data point.

+### Why not format xyz

+There are already a good amount of formats out there to cover various aspects of threat intel.
+For timelines in particular, there is no well established standard / format, so csv seems to be the way to go.
+It is usable in Office as well as various other tools to be easily imported / exported.

 ## How to contribute

 Every contribution is highly welcome.
 If you come across a OSINT report that is not yet covered, feel free to make it a csv.